airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

     Old %ebp       <--- (%esp) and (%ebp)

-As you can see, each parameter can be accessed using base pointer addressing modebase pointer addressing mode using the EBP-INDEXED register.
+As you can see, each parameter can be accessed using base pointer addressing modebase pointer addressing mode using the *%ebp* register.

 Next, the function reserves space on the stack for any local variableslocal variables it needs.
 This is done by simply moving the